harshalpatilR/cldr_install_bootcamp/installation/install.md

 ## <center> CM Install Lab
 ## <center> <a name="linux_config_lab"/>System Configuration Checks

-Using the steps below, verify all instances are ready.
+Using the steps below, verify that all instances are ready.
 You must modify them when necessary, which includes installing missing packages and changing kernel tunables or other system settings.